 Sean’s second feature film, the psychological thriller, THE BRØKEN (2008), stars Lena Headey (300, The Sarah Connor Chronicles) and Oscar nominated actor Richard Jenkins (The Visitor, Burn After Reading) and premiered at the Sundance Film Festival in January 2008.
 It enjoyed its UK release on January 30th 2009.

-His third feature film METRO MANILA (2012) staring Jake Macapagal and Althea Vega, won Best Film, Best Director and Best Achievement in Production at 2013 BIFAs and also picked up the audience award for World Cinema at Sundance Film Festival 2013.
+His third feature film METRO MANILA (2012) staring Jake Macapagal and Althea Vega, won Best Film, Best Director and Best Achievement in Production at 2013 BIFAs and also picked up The Audience Award for World Cinema at Sundance Film Festival 2013.
 Set in the Philippines, this is a harrowing portrayal of a family’s struggle to build a better life for themselves.
-It has also picked up